Anshuman Gaur: Career

 After initial training at Lal Bahadur Shastri National Academy of Administration, Gaur Went to the Foreign Service Institute New Delhi.
 After the course he was posted to Paris, France, for language training.
 He served as second secretary at Permanent Mission of India to UNESCO, Paris.
 He returned to India and served in the Ministry of External Affairs as Under Secretary (Bhutan) and as OSD (PR) in XP Division, where he was tasked with the handling of the foreign media in India.
 In 2009 he was posted as first secretary (political) to Embassy of India in Kathmandu, Nepal.
 In Nepal he initiated several new bilateral cooperation programmes, including training of Nepalese diplomats in India.
 In 2012, he was posted to Indian embassy in Paris, France, as counsellor (economic and commercial).
 He worked to expand India–France trade and investment.
 He met French business persons and gave talks all over France.
 He was the keynote speaker at 5 plus City Forum seminar on Smart Cities held in Paris, France.
 He was also the keynote speaker at Seminar on Clean India- Challenges & Opportunities, organized by IFFCI in Mumbai on 8 April 2015.

 Personal life

 He is married to Apoorva Srivastava, who is also an Indian Foreign Service officer.
-They have two daughters, Ananya Gaur, age 17, and Ayana Gaur, age 13.
+They have two daughters, Ayana and Ananya Gaur.